TheCellule/python-bleson/docs/installing.rst

 + nRF52 dev kit

 Firmware images are downloadable from TheBubbleworks_.
-The Advertiser_ Example should work as is
+The Advertiser_ and Beacon_ examples should work as is.

 .. note::
     It's very alpha, only supporting very basic Bleson Advertising (name only) on the surface.